 In 2021 IMSS strengthened its response capacity and exceeded goals in recovery of deferred medical services due to the pandemic

-Faced with the greatest challenge in its history, which is to address the Covid-19 pandemic, the Mexican Institute of Social Security (IMSS) exceeded the recovery goals for deferred medical services due to the health emergency in 2021 thanks to its staff and organization, which allowed to achieve 24.4 million more visits than in 2021.
+Faced with the greatest challenge in its history, which is to address the COVID-19 pandemic, the Mexican Institute of Social Security (IMSS) exceeded the recovery goals for deferred medical services due to the health emergency in 2021 thanks to its staff and organization, which made it possible to achieve 24.4 million more visits than in 2021.

 Compared with 2020, this year Family Medicine consultations increased by 12 million 315 thousand 476; 3 million 654 thousand 705 specialty consultations, one million 835 thousand 119 emergency consultations, 181 thousand 005 surgeries and 560 thousand 063 hospital discharges.

-During this year there were also 2 million 074 thousand 882 detections of diabetes mellitus, one million 526 thousand 320 of arterial hypertension, one million 177 thousand 021 of breast cancer by clinical examination and 412 thousand 535 more by mammography; as well as 743,127 more cervical cancer than in 2020.
+During this year there were also added 2 million 074 thousand 882 detections of diabetes mellitus, one million 526 thousand 320 of arterial hypertension, one million 177 thousand 021 of breast cancer by clinical examination and 412 thousand 535 more by mammography; as well as 743 thousand 127 of cervical cancer more than in 2020.

 Social Security was the institution that planned the Ordinary Services Recovery Strategy that allowed optimizing the infrastructure in all shifts and reinforcing with 14 National Days and various Monothematic Days the consultations in Family Medicine, Specialties, surgeries and studies for the detection of diabetes , hypertension, breast and cervico-uterine cancer.